Hotrian/OpenVRDesktopDisplayPortal/readme.md

 #### Update for Rift users:
 We have at least [one confirmation](https://www.reddit.com/r/EliteDangerous/comments/4tr3gx/you_can_now_watch_netflixyoutubemovies_in_elite/d5khcj0?context=3) that you _might_ be able to use [Revive](https://github.com/LibreVR/Revive) to trick those Rift games into drawing through SteamVR instead of Direct-To-Rift.
 It will be funny if this turns out to be a solution :).
 Please test it out if you can!

+#### If you can't find the Overlay:
+- Some games do not support Overlays.
+Check the [compatibiltiy article](https://github.com/Hotrian/OpenVRDesktopDisplayPortal/wiki/Compatibility) for more information.
+- Firstly, you can switch anchor devices using the Dropdown in the very bottom Left.
+It should say "World", "Screen", "LeftController", or "RightController" which will tell you what device it is anchored to and where you should be looking.
+If it has identified the wrong controller as left/right, you can click the "Swap Controllers" button to right the labels.
+- World Overlays should spawn at the world center, facing forwards in your play area.
+Try circling the room and looking on the floor in the middle of the room.
+Try switching to another device, if it cannot be found.
+- Screen Overlays should spawn at 0x, 0y, 1z.
+At 0z the Overlay is directly in the middle of your HMD and thus not forward enough to be seen.
+Try adjusting the position to 0x, 0y, 1z and see if you can find it, or try one of the other devices.
+- Controller Overlays should spawn attached to your controller.
+Try checking the back of your controller or looking below it or above it.
+The Overlay might be hiding out of sight on one of the back sides of the controller.
+If it cannot be found, again, try one of the other devices.
+- If you have tried each of these steps and the Overlay just can't be found, open an [issue](https://github.com/Hotrian/OpenVRDesktopDisplayPortal/issues) and we'll try to resolve it.
+If you don't have and don't want to make a GitHub account, message me on Reddit.

 ## Table of Contents
 - [Features](https://github.com/Hotrian/OpenVRDesktopDisplayPortal#features)
 - [Tutorials](https://github.com/Hotrian/OpenVRDesktopDisplayPortal#tutorials)